Logo Futurismo

 Álvaro RP | Parading the streets of ponta Delgada - Senhor Santo Cristo dos Milagres

 But where did this statue come from?
-And how did it become a tradition to honor every year, resulting in the biggest festivity of the archipelago?
-Well, the devotion to the Holy Christ of Miracles goes back to the 17th century.
-It all started in Caloura convent, Água de Pau, on the south coast of São Miguel, where someone found the statue.
+And how did it become a tradition honoured every year, eventually giving rise to the largest religious festivity in the Azores?
+The devotion to Senhor Santo Cristo dos Milagres dates back to the 16th century and begins at the old Caloura convent in Água de Pau, then known as Vale de Cabaços, on the south coast of São Miguel.¹²

 → Related articles: Ponta Delgada | Caloura